kourgeorge/prompt-sentinel/README.md

 7. **Decode LLM Output using Secret Mapping**
    Tokens are replaced with their original secrets using the stored mapping.

-8. **Check: Does the LLM Response Contain a Tool Call?**
-   - If **yes**:
-     a.
-Intercept the tool's `_run()` method
-     b.
-Decode any secrets in the tool input using the same mapping
-     c.
-Execute the tool with the original values
-   - If **no**:
-     Return the decoded LLM response directly to the user.

 ## Customization

 - **Detectors:**